emmekeaarts/mHMMbayes/cran-comments.md

 ## Test environments
-* local OS X install, R 3.xxx.xx
+* local OS X install, R 3.6.1
-* local Windows install, R 3.xx.xx
+* win-builder (devel and release), results can be obtained from: xx and xx

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, no WARNINGs and no NOTEs.

-There was 1 NOTE:

-* xx

-## Downstream dependencies
-Not sure if have to add this section..
+This is my FIRST submission